Viewing and examining log files

 cat [filename] For manual, use: cat --help

-Print contents of file to console in the directory you are in, example: cat ~/logs/AccessLog, or cat ~/logs/ErrorLog
+Print the contents of a file to the console in the directory you are in, for example: cat ~/logs/AccessLog, or cat ~/logs/ErrorLog

 zcat